 Burning of Bluffton Commemoration

 On June 4, 2015, the Bluffton Historical Preservation Society commemorated the 154th anniversary of the Burning of Bluffton with an Open House at the Heyward House Historic Center.

-Taken down during the recent renovations at the Heyward House, the photo below features a mirror that usually hangs in the Gentleman’s Parlor.
+The photo features a mirror that usually hangs in the Gentleman’s Parlor.
 This tri-part mirror is in the Greek Revival style with carved acanthus leaves marking its corners and was hanging in a local house during the Civil War.
 Scratched into the glass in the left-hand segment, the graffiti states:

 Article written by Randolph Stewart